Saturday 7 February 1942

 American Homefront: Glenn Miller and His Orchestra hit No. 1 on the Billboard Best Sellers chart with "String of Pearls," recorded on 8 November 1941 in New York City.
 This is the second of four No. 1 hits that Miller and his band achieve in 1942, the other three being "Chattanooga Choo Choo" in January, "Moonlight Cocktail" from late February to early May, and "(I've Got a Gal in) Kalamazoo" during September and October.
 While it has a long way to go, the Big Band era may be said to peak in 1942.

-The "Double-V" Campaign begins.
+The "Double-V" campaign begins.
 This is a special symbol adopted within the African-American community to denote the twin goals of fighting fascism overseas and conditions at home in the United States.
 The symbol first appears in the African-American newspaper Pittsburgh Courier on February 7, 1942.
-The campaign continues weekly in the Pittsburg Courier, which is the most circulated black newspaper with a national circulation around 200,000 subscribers, until 1943.
+The campaign continues weekly in the Pittsburg Courier, which is the most circulated black newspaper with a national circulation of around 200,000 subscribers, until 1943.

 |Pittsburgh Courier on February 7, 1942, showing the Double-V symbol.|